 - The transfer of art studio courses also requires that the student’s portfolio show evidence of the skill level completed in those courses.

 Although it is not required, transferring students are strongly encouraged to submit course descriptions for all transfer coursework.
-For studio credit, applicants are encouraged to submit a transfer portfolio: a CD of artworks from any courses being evaluated for transfer.
+For studio credit, applicants are encouraged to submit a Transfer Portfolio on SlideRoom: examples of artwork from any courses being evaluated for transfer.
 The Office of Admissions evaluates studio courses for academic content, and a faculty review committee evaluates these courses for artistic content.

 The Certificate program consists of 120 credits of studio art and art history.
 Only courses that are equivalent to courses offered in the Certificate program are reviewed for transfer credit.